tcalmant/ipopo/docs/tutorials/rsa_xmrpc.rst

     +----+-------------------------------------------+--------------------------------------------------+---------+
     1 services registered

-The service id (20 in this case) may not be the same in your environment, but that is ok.
+The service ID (20 in this case) may not be the same in your environment...again that is ok...but make a note of what the service ID is.

 To export this service instance as remote service and make it available for remote access, use the **exportservice** console command in the pelix console, giving the number (20 from above) of the service to export: